HouraiTeahouse/bevy_steamworks/README.md

 }
 ```

-The plugin adds `steamworks::Client` as a Bevy ECS resource, which can be
+The plugin adds `Client` as a Bevy ECS resource, which can be
 accessed like any other resource in Bevy.
 The client implements `Send` and `Sync`
 and can be used to make requests via the SDK from any of Bevy's threads.
-However,
-any asynchronous callbacks from Steam will only run on the main thread.

 The plugin will automatically call `SingleClient::run_callbacks` on the Bevy
-main thread every frame in `First`, so there is no need to run it
+every tick in the `First` schedule, so there is no need to run it manually.
-manually.

-**NOTE**: If the plugin fails to initialize (i.e. `Client::init()` fails and
-returns an error, an error wil lbe logged (via `bevy_log`), but it will not
-panic.
-In this case, it may be necessary to use `Option<Res<Client>>` instead.

 All callbacks are forwarded as `Events` and can be listened to in the a
 Bevy idiomatic way: